Butterfly Hug

 How to Do It

-Cross your arms over your chest so that your hands rest on your upper arms or shoulders.
-Tap your hands alternately in a slow, rhythmic pattern, focusing on the sensation of the tapping.
+Cross your arms over your chest, placing your hands on your shoulders.
+Tap your shoulders alternately with your hands, keeping a steady, rhythmic pace.
+Focus on your breathing as you tap.

 Why It Works